 We can’t be there in person to help and support you in a moment of crisis, but there are other options available to you if you can’t turn to someone you trust.
 By giving us your postcode (or one nearby to where you are right now) we can let you know about services in your area.
 Remember: this moment will pass; you won’t always feel the way you do right now.

 You can also sign up to Alumina, our online support for mental health and wellbeing here:

-* Draw- it doesn't need to be a masterpiece just scribble away
+- Do some drawing.
+It doesn't need to be a masterpiece, just scribble away!

-* Create a box and fill it with things that make you smile- this may be photographs, it may be a blanket, bubbles, some music, phone numbers of your friends or family- maybe put the numbers of some helplines in there too.
+- Create a box and fill it with things that make you smile.
+This may be photographs, it may be a blanket, bubbles, some music and phone numbers of your friends or family.
+You could even put the numbers of some helplines in there too.

-* Sometimes it helps to write down how you're feeling- if someone has made you angry write them a 'no send' letter.
-These are letter which, like it says on the tin, means you don't send them.
-Perhaps if you could write a letter to your younger self- tell them how you've learnt to deal with different situations in a positive way.
+- Sometimes it helps to write down how you're feeling.
+If someone has made you angry, why not write them a 'no send' letter.
+These are letters which, like it says on the tin, means you don't send them.
+Perhaps you could even write a letter to your younger self and tell them how you've learnt to deal with different situations in a positive way?

 - Speak to a friend or someone in your family if you can.

 - And remember... you are stronger than the negative thoughts, the urges, and the situations you find yourself in.
 Keep going.